sergioarmgpl/sergioarmgpl.github.io/content/talks/2021/chaos-mesh-linkerd-servicemeshcon.md

 +++
 author = "Sergio Méndez"
-title = "Building MLOps POCs and Sandbox Environments Using K3s and Argo.
-KubeConEU, Amsterdam" date = "2021-05-04" description = "" tags = [
+title = "Creating Chaos in the University with Linkerd and Chaos Mesh.
+ServiceMeshConEU, Amsterdam" date = "2021-05-04" description = "" tags = [